-Tambopata National Reserve of southeastern Peru is a massive subtropical rain forest reserve with forested hills, plains, swamps, oxbow lakes and meandering rivers.
-Its great wildlife diversity is due to its location at the confluence of lowland Amazon forest with three other ecosystems.
+Tambopata National Reserve of southeastern Peru is a massive subtropical rainforest with forested hills, plains, swamps, oxbow lakes, and meandering rivers.
+Its great wildlife diversity is due to its location at the confluence of the lowland Amazon forest with three other ecosystems.

 Tambopata National Reserve

-Tambopata National Reserve is located in the Madre de Dios Region of southeastern Peru.
-It is situated south of the Madre de Dios River, in the province of Tambopata, approximately 37 km (23 mi) southwest of Puerto Maldonado.
+Tambopata National Reserve is in the Madre de Dios region of southeastern Peru.
+It is situated south of the Madre de Dios River in the province of Tambopata, approximately 37 km (23 mi) southwest of Puerto Maldonado.

 The Peruvian government prohibited hunting and logging in the area in 1977 and created the Tambopata-Candamo Reserve Zone in 1990.
-In 2000, the 274,690 ha (678,773 acre) reserve became the Tambopata National Reserve.
+In 2000, the 274,690 ha (678,773 acres) Reserve became the Tambopata National Reserve.

-Tambopata National Reserve was established in order to protect and preserve the ecosystems of the tropical rain forest and to promote the sustainable use of forest resources by the Ese Ejja and Pukirieri native peoples who inhabit the buffer zone surrounding the reserve.
+Tambopata National Reserve was established to protect and preserve the tropical rainforest's ecosystems and promote the sustainable use of forest resources by the Ese Ejja and Pukirieri native peoples who inhabit the reserve's buffer zone.

-The main water courses that flow through the reserve include the Tambopata, Malinowski and Heath rivers.
-Elevations range from 200 - 400 m (650 - 1,300 ft) asl.
+The main water courses that flow through the Reserve include the Tambopata, Malinowski, and Heath rivers.
+Elevations range from 200 - 400 m (650 - 1,300 ft).

 The Tambopata macaw clay lick (Collpa de Guacamayos), found here, is one of the largest natural clay licks in Peru.
 One of the wildlife highlights of the country, thousands of brilliantly colored macaws and parrots arrive here daily to feed on mineral salts.

-Environmentalists claim that the reserve's great diversity of wildlife is due to its location at the confluence of lowland Amazon forest with three other ecosystems.
+Environmentalists claim that the Reserve's incredible diversity of wildlife is due to its location at the confluence of the lowland Amazon forest with three other ecosystems.

 Among the species found here are: Virola surinamensis, Cedrela odorata, Oncidium spp., Bertholletia excelsa, Geonoma deversa, Epidendrum coronatum, Iriartea deltoidea, Celtis schippii, Spondias mombin, Mauritia flexuosa, Cedrelinga cateniformis, Hymenaea courbaril, Ficus trigonata, Croton draconoides, Inga spp., Attalea tessmannii, Calycophyllum spruceanum, Swietenia macrophylla, Couroupita guianensis, Socratea exorrhiza, Hura crepitans, Manilkara bidentata, Hevea guianensis, Guadua weberbaueri, Ceiba pentandra, etc.